 The Grab and Go: On the go a lot?
 No time to sit and eat?
 Whether you are a busy mom, dealing with back-to-back meetings, or on the road, many of us have hectic schedules.
 Plan your snacks ahead of the hustle by making pre-portioned baggies of nuts, sliced fruits with low fat cheese, and vegetables.
 Still crunched for time?
 Bring along 100% juice products such as V8® to help fill the vegetable gap.

 The Smeal: When you just can’t decide how hungry you are, the smeal is a great option.
 Just like a regular meal, these lighter, mini meals, should be balanced and mindful of fat and sodium4.
 During the colder months, Campbell’s® Healthy Request® soups and microwavable bowls take the guess work out of smeals.
 Each soup has 3 grams or less of total fat and is under 480mg of sodium per serving for sensible eating.

 No matter what type of snacker you are, you can find foods that support an overall healthy diet.
-For more ideas on foods that fit in a heart healthy meal pattern, check out our recently redesigned product nutrition finder.Snack Smart,
+For more ideas on foods that fit in a heart healthy meal pattern, check out our Healthy Recipes.Snack Smart,

 Lindsay received her Bachelor’s of Science in Nutrition and Dietetics from West Chester University and completed her dietetic internship with Pennsylvania State University.
 She is a nutrition analyst for Campbell where she coordinates website communications and health professional outreach.
 Prior to Campbell, Lindsay worked as a retail dietitian.
 Lindsay is a member of the Academy of Nutrition and Dietetics.